-UPDATE: Chattanooga police officer under investigation for criminal offenses
+UPDATE: Chattanooga police officer terminated following internal investigation

 In August, Channel 3 requested access to Officer Daniel Mitchum's personnel file to learn more about the allegations he's facing.
 Police would only say the crash involving his patrol car was under investigation.